HazyResearch/data-centric-ai/README.md

 ## Applications

 ### Named Entity Linking [Laurel, Maya, Megan]

-- Shift towards simple Transformer models with BLINK and CrossEncoder
-- Using more data-driven changes with Zero-Shot Description and Bootleg
+Named entity linking (NEL) is the task of linking ambiguous mentions in text to entities in a knowledge base.
+NEL is a core preprocessing step in downstream applications, including search and question answering.

+- [Shift towards simple Transformer models for NEL with bi-encoders and cross-encoders](https://arxiv.org/abs/1911.03814): recent state-of-the-art models such as BLINK rely on a simple two-stage architecture for NEL.
+First a bi-encoder retrieves candidate entitites by embedding the query and entities.
+Then a cross-encoder re-ranks the candidate entities.
+- [Data-driven improvements in NEL through weak labeling](https://arxiv.org/pdf/2010.10363.pdf): Bootleg uses weak labeling of the training data to noisily assign entity links to mentions, increasing performance over rare entities.

 ### Video [Dan]